Continuous Optimization Problems

 Returns:

-The Powell function value.
+The computed Powell function value.

 Return type: